melbehchach/ft_transcendence/README.md

 ```

 Here are the available commands:
-* make : Builds and starts the Docker containers.
+* `make` : Builds and starts the Docker containers.
-* make down: Stops and removes the Docker containers.
+* `make down`: Stops and removes the Docker containers.
-* make clean: Stops the Docker containers and removes the Docker images and volumes.
+* `make clean`: Stops the Docker containers and removes the Docker images and volumes.
-* make re: Runs make clean and then make up.
+* `make re`: Runs make clean and then make up.
-* make fclean: Runs make clean and then removes all Docker objects and cache.
+* `make fclean`: Runs make clean and then removes all Docker objects and cache.